lkingsford/EmuBay/Rules.md

 ## Initial Auction

 Initial Shares are auctioned off in the following order: L&W, TMLC, EBR, Grubb's Tramway.
 Use the same rules as the 'Auction Share' action.
 Randomly pick a player to be the first bidder for L&W. For each subsequent auction, the first bidder is the winner of the previous auction.
 If no player bids for the share, the first bidder gets the share for free.
 This includes Grubb's Tramway which would usually need a minimum bid to pay for its station, which it gets for free.

+The winner of Grubb's Tramway gets the track cube on the card, and is the first player.

 ## Sequence of play